Emmet-Allen/Emmet-Allen.github.io/about.md

 | JavaScript(ES6)  | BASH        | MySQL          |
 | Git              | React       | Node           | -->

 The laungages that I am currently comfortable with are HTML5/CSS3, SCSS, JavaScript(ES6), Git, and C++.
-However, I do know a fair amount of BASH.

 The database that I am most comfortable with is Firestore, and I am currently learning MySQL.